lvaccaro/hackathonpa17/README.md

 * Ethereum Azure: how to deploy an ethereum full distribution on Azure platform.

 ## Conclusion
-My personal opinion on Smart Contract is more like a cool game tool.
+My personal opinion on Smart Contract is a cool game tool.